Precision DC Motor Speed Control using Arduino PWM

 Motor Driver and H-Bridge Considerations🔗

-While the PIC generates the PWM signal, the microcontroller’s I/O pins alone usually cannot supply enough current to drive motors directly.
+While the PIC generates the PWMGenerating Audio with PIC Timers and PWMExplore how to configure PIC timers and PWM for audio signal generation, including hardware setup, duty cycle adjustments and simple tone creation. signal, the microcontroller’s I/O pins alone usually cannot supply enough current to drive motors directly.
 Thus, you often need:

 - A transistor or MOSFET driver for single-direction speed control.